-9A closed-form representation of $\bar{p}j(t,T)$ can be found in Eckert et al. (2016, p.
+9 A closed-form representation of $\overline{p}i(t,T)$ can be found in Eckert et al. (2016, p.
 385).

-Secondly, the insurer has a back-book of life insurance contracts which is constructed similarly as in Berdin & Gründl (2015).
+Secondly, the insurer has a back-book of life insurance contracts which is constructed similarly as in Berdin/Gründl (2015).
 For simplicity, we disregard surplus participation, surrenders, and future new business.
 In each year between 1996 and 2020, a cohort of policyholders concluded an endowment life insurance contract; the cohorts are numbered with an index k running from 1 (contract inception in 1996) to 25 (contract inception in 2020).
 At contract inception, there are l_0 policyholders.
 Each policyholder is 40 years old and pays an annual premium to the amount of 1 monetary unit for each year that he or she survives within the upcoming 25 years (saving period).
 Subsequently, the expected cash flows are determined based on the assumption that the number of living policyholders follows expectations starting from the year of contract inception of each cohort.
-Within the saving period, the policyholder account of cohort k, account_k, evolves from year t to year t + 1 in expectation as with $account_k(0) = 0$, $r_g(k)$ being the guaranteed interest rate of cohort k and $tp{40}$ denoting the probability of a 40-year-old person surviving for the next t years.10 At the end of the saving period, i.e. 25 years after contract inception, the existing policyholder account of cohort k, $account_k(25)$, is converted into a lifelong annuity.
-The annual payoff
+Within the saving period, the policyholder account of cohort k, $account_k$, evolves from year t to year t+1 in expectation as with $account_k(0) = 0$, $r_g(k)$ being the guaranteed interest rate of cohort k and tP{40} denoting the probability of a 40-year-old person surviving for the next t years.
+On the end of the saving period, i.e. 25 years after contract inception, the existing policyholder account of cohort k, $account_k(25)$, is converted into a lifelong annuity.
+The annual payoff for policyholders of cohort k on aggregate is denoted by $annuity_k$ and obtained based on the actuarial equivalence principle